SGShuman/ground_game/README.md

 #### The Ideal Strategy
 This simulation shows that field office placement could play a vital role in Republican strategy in 2012, with a more effective strategy getting out the vote in Florida, its 29 electoral votes can be turned.
-With a longshot in NH (especially against Bernie Sanders), field offices can optimally change the single party turnout in a state by up to 5-7% but, in order for that to make a difference first the other party must not play, and secondly the margin must be sufficiently small that a state can be flipped.
+With a long shot in NH (especially against Bernie Sanders), field offices can optimally change the single party turnout in a state by up to 5-7% but, in order for that to make a difference first the other party must not play, and secondly the margin must be sufficiently small that a state can be flipped.

 In many of the swing states, if each party mounts an effective ground game, then nothing is gained or lost.
-In Ohio, where there was a 3% in vote share difference in 2012 in favor of the Dems, has a 3% shift in favor of Obama given two effective ground games.
+In Ohio, where there was a 3% difference in vote share in 2012 in favor of the Dems, an average ground game gives a 3% shift in favor of Obama .
 In states where the margin is less close, the ground game matters even less.

 But much can change between now and election day.
 Some states may have smaller projected voting gaps (although wider is more likely).
 For Florida and New Hampshire and those hypothetical states this model can be used to find the most important counties to place field offices in.
 And help develop an overall strategy.